Rapier Activities at Gulf Wars

 - Should a fighter wielding a two-handed weapon lose the use of a hand, they will no longer be permitted to use that weapon, but may trade it in for a single-handed weapon.

-- Two-handed weapons are not permitted in the Ravine.
+- Two-handed weapons are not permitted in the ravine.

-- Shields, canes and other secondaries may not exceed 48” in any direction.
+- Shields, canes and other defensive secondaries

-- For Tournaments, unless otherwise stated by the tournament format, the total area of any secondary may not exceed 453 square inches, the equivalent of a 24” round .
+- Large Shields : The total area of a large shield may not exceed 706.5 square inches, the equivalent of a 30” round.

 - All non-standard secondaries or weapons must be approved by the RMiC.